cunicu/cunicu/docs/usage/md/wice_self-update.md

 ## wice self-update

-Update the ɯice binary
+Update the cunicu binary

 ### Synopsis

-The command "self-update" downloads the latest stable release of ɯice from GitHub and replaces the currently running binary.
+The command "self-update" downloads the latest stable release of cunicu from GitHub and replaces the currently running binary.
 After download, the authenticity of the binary is verified using the GPG signature on the release files.